Welcome to the last blog post in this series about problem-solving, which will summarise the series and also state all

 If we summarise the blog posts of this series and our new understanding of organisational problem-solving, we now know the following:

 - The major thing we have learned is that we need to ask multiple why on any organisational problem until we come to the root cause(s).
-No method not asking why on an organisation’s original problems, neither dispositional state mapping or other mapping techniques will therefore do the job without extreme risk for sub-optimsation and unintended consequences.
+No method not asking why on an organisation’s original problems, neither dispositional state mapping or other mapping techniques will therefore do the job without extreme risk for suboptimization and unintended consequences.
 There is no exception.

-- A root cause is easy to solve, it does not require any rocket science, and can never be complex.
+- A root cause is easy to dissolve, it does not require any rocket science.

 - Any problem that is not a root cause is a symptom.
 We may also need to care of the symptom, the what to do, for example wipe up the oil under a leaking machine or if our people have got sick by stress.

 - It is impossible to solve a symptom because the solution is an intervention to our complex system, which means unintended consequences, not even rocket science can do it, which is commonly called to sub-optimise, if we try.
 We can as well also call it reductionism (simplification) if we claim that we can solve the symptoms, or as many methods do, fully ignore the problems of today’s organisations.

 - That we have our set of principles, derived from human science, that we need to follow, see this blog post.

-- That the root causes are the negated (not fulfilled) laws/ principles.
+- That our root causes are the negated (not fulfilled) laws/ principles.

 The implications of what we have learned are the following:

-- An organisational problem can never be solved directly, they need to be dissolved, i.e. indirectly solving the root cause(s) which is the same as fulfilling our set of principles.
-This is also according to Dr. Russell Ackoff, that dissolution of problems is the only way to fully get rid of a problem.
+- Organisational problems can never be solved directly, they need to be dissolved, i.e., indirectly a redesign of the organization, to dissolve the problems and the root causes, which is the same as fulfilling our set of principles.
+This is also according to Dr. Russell Ackoff, that dissolve a problem is the only way to fully get rid of a problem.

 - Whenever a new tool, method, good/best practice or way of working is implemented in an organisation or any problem-solving at all without asking why on the problems of the organisation, it is sub-optimisation per se.